Is It Safe to Go to the ER During COVID-19?

 What precautions should patients take during non-COVID-19 emergencies?

 If you experience a life-threatening emergency, call 911 and seek emergency medical care immediately.
-Locate your nearest CHI St. Luke’s Health emergency room so you know where to go.
+Locate your nearest St. Luke’s Health emergency room so you know where to go.